castholm/zigglgen/README.md

 in a consistent and structured manner, so we can't generate code that validates the non-nullness of conditional command function pointers if their conditions are met (because we don't know what those conditions are).

-If your code uses OpenGL extensions it is your responsibility to read the extension specifications and understand under which conditions added features are supported.
+If your code uses OpenGL extensions it is your responsibility to read the extension specifications and learn under which conditions added features are supported.

 ### How do I run zigglgen locally?